tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Can be used for different versions or lifecycle stages of the API
 - Think of resources as points in the API tree or bit of functionality within your API.
 - Methods are desired action to be performed HTTP verbs (GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD)
+- Methods are where integrations are configured which provide the functionality of the API e.g. lambda, HTTP and AWS services